Wiolip/coderoad-task01/README.md

 ## Description
-A simple layout created as part of the CodeRoad course
+A simple layout created as part of the CodeRoad course.
+Layout based on Flexbox.

 ## Used technologies!